-We argue, that an ideal specialized programming language for agents with mental states should be located somewhere in between these two extremes.
-While providing a clear and robust theoretical semantics and easy integration of powerful knowledge representation and reasoning techniques, it must also take into account engineering aspects of software development as equally important issues.
+While providing a clear and robust theoretical semantics and easy integration of powerful knowledge representation and reasoning techniques, an ideal specialized programming language for agents with mental states must also take into account engineering aspects of software development as equally important issues.
 We believe that an easily readable syntax of a programming language, allowing conceptual encapsulation on the source code level, and support for a program modularization, are crucial issues in design of programming languages for cognitive agents.
+Such abstraction has to be both (1) a practical means for modular structuring of an agent program source code, as well as (2) a methodological tool guiding translation from an analytical model to a real source code implemented in a rule based programming language.

 In this paper, we demonstrate how the syntax of specialized agent oriented programming languages, based on reactive rules, can be carefully designed to approach the requirements of modern programmers.
+We understand this work as a work in progress towards development of high level abstract concepts for development of agents with mental states, rather than a proposal for an ultimate solution of this problem.

-Our approach follows the tiered approach to a programming language design [12].
+Our approach follows the tiered approach to programming language design [8] and focuses on introducing purely syntactical constructs, rather than making the semantics of the language more complicated.
 As a basis for further enrichment, we first propose a simple abstract programming language based on reactive rules (Section 2) together with an interpreter for it.
 The main focus of this paper is on gradually extending the core language by several higher level syntactic constructs (Section 3), thus improving the support for source code modularity and readability.

-One of the main results in this paper is the introduction of a mental state transformer (mst), an extension based on a functional view on an agent program.
+One of the main results in this paper is the introduction of a mental state transformer (mst), an extension based on the functional view on an agent program.
 We propose a compiler transforming a program using the extended syntax into the core language.
-Discussion on related work (Section 4) and a summary with an outlook to on-going and future work (Section 5) conclude the paper.
+Discussion on related and future work (sections 4 and 5) conclude the paper.

-2 Core programming language
+Core programming language 2

-The architecture of specialized programming languages for agents with mental states can be naturally decomposed into two parts.
-Firstly, the language has to provide means for modeling the internal structure of agent's mental state.
+The architecture of specialized programming languages for agents with mental states can be naturally decomposed in two parts.
+Firstly, the language has to provide means for modeling the internal structure of an agent's mental state.
 Secondly, it has to feature control structures for encoding transitions between these states.
-We are convinced, that these aspects of an agent oriented programming language should be, and can be studied separately.
+We are convinced, that these aspects of an agent oriented programming language should be studied separately.
 In this work, we focus on dynamic aspects of an agent programming language.